shaping plan & training log

 A shaping plan helps you see your training situation overall.
 Having a specific goal helps you know when you’re successful, and also gives you a way to measure progress and make changes that keep you aligned with what you want to do.

-Making a shaping plan and being aware of your goal, prerequisites for you, prerequisites for your horse, variables, constraints, setbacks, and the individual steps you'll need will help you decide where to go with your training in the moment.
+Making a shaping plan and being aware of your goals, prerequisites for you, prerequisites for your horse, variables and constraints, setbacks, and the individual steps you'll need will help you decide where to go with your training in the moment.

 The more creative you can be about your training, the more likely it is you will progress somewhat quickly.
-It’s up to you to arrange the environment for success, and to notice when your horse is doing the right thing so you can use that as an opportunity to click/feed.
+It’s up to you to arrange the environment for success, and to notice when your horse is doing the right thing so you can use that as an opportunity to click/feed (R+) or release pressure (R-).
 Not only will your observational skills and your feel for your horse develop, but you’ll start to see your horse’s patterns in more detail, and you’ll find ways you can change one small thing and get a different result.

 0223-PB-steps-square.jpg